Policies & Procedures

 Poolside Footwear

-Summer students need secure slip-on footwear (e.g. Crocs) dedicated for use around the pool.
-The shoes must be clean inside, so that the student's feet are clean for lessons.
-These are essential for safety on the (sometimes) hot pool deck and for navigating across the wood chips between the pool and the restroom.
+Summer students need secure slip-on footwear (e.g. Crocs or similar) dedicated for use around the pool.
+This is essential for safety on the (sometimes) hot pool deck and for navigating the wood chips between the pool and the restroom.
+The shoes must be clean inside (so that the student's feet are clean for lessons) and out (to keep the deck clean).

 Do Not Bring

-Toys, barrettes, bobby pins, headbands, jewelry, nose plugs, ear plugs, poor quality goggles, swim skirts, swimwear/rash guards that move around, water shoes, snorkels, masks, flotation devices, gum, candy, and baby oil/anything that makes the student's skin slippery.
+Toys, barrettes, bobby pins, headbands, jewelry, nose plugs, ear plugs, water shoes, snorkels, masks, flotation devices, gum, candy, and baby oil/anything that makes the student's skin slippery are not allowed.

 Nails